timotoots/sautsumasin/README.md

 ## Icons
 receipt by Creaticca Creative Agency from the Noun Project
 Newspaper by Gonzalo Bravo from the Noun Project
+joker face by Phạm Thanh Lộc from the Noun Project

 # Data